Neil L. Gross

 |SO364 A||Policing the American City|

 Neil Gross joined the Colby faculty in 2015 as chair of the Department of Sociology.
 He taught previously at Princeton, the University of British Columbia, Harvard, and the University of Southern California.

 Gross’s articles have been published in the American Sociological Review, Annual Review of Sociology, Theory & Society, and other leading journals of the field.
 From 2009-2015 he edited Sociological Theory, the theory journal of the American Sociological Association.
-He is the past chair of the ASA’s History of Sociology section, and the current chair of the ASA’s Theory section.
+He is the past chair of the ASA’s History of Sociology and Theory sections.